Tyynenmerenkatu 2, 00220 Helsinki

 With 16 floors and modern yet classy look, Clarion Hotel in Helsinki is a prominent sight.
 It only opened in 2016 and is awarded as a top business hotel.
 They offer standard rooms, superior rooms and suites.
 We stayed in the Standard twice and Superior once.
 This time we got the standard on the 14th floor, which was nice.

-Clarion is part of the Nordic Choice Hotels and rooms can be booked on their website.
+Clarion is part of the Nordic Choice / Strawberry Hotels and rooms can be booked via their website.
 Prices are pretty mid -range and quite good for a 4-star-ish hotel in Helsinki.
-It’s not a luxury hotel.
 You can get a room from 110€ onwards.
-If you are going to stay at any Clarion in the Nordic region again it makes sense to get the Nordic Choice Club membership, as this gives you discounts on bookings.
+If you are going to stay at any Clarion in the Nordic region again it makes sense to get the Strawberry Club membership, as this gives you discounts on bookings.

 Climate change is one of the central drivers of change affecting quality of life globally.
 The city of Helsinki has set an aim to reduce emissions by 60 percent by the year 2030 and to be carbon neutral by 2035.
 This shift requires both major structural changes and everyday actions.Think Sustainably